-Having college education linked to higher pay, job security, and other societal benefits seems like a no-brainer.
-However, there is more to this equation than meets the eye.
-As we’ll find out, other factors such as occupation, gender, and race and ethnicity also impact remuneration.
+Having a college degree as part of their credentials is often linked to higher pay, job security, and other societal benefits.
+However, it seems there is more to this equation than meets the eye.
+This guide discusses how one’s occupation, gender, and race and ethnicity also impact remuneration.

 The cost of getting a college degree continues to rise.
 Checking up on records, the cost of college in the 1970s in today’s equivalent was anywhere in between $17,000 and $18,500 for a private university (Hess, 2019).
 Going to a public one could set you back between $8,000 to $9,000.
 In 2019, based on published or sticker prices on the Trends in College Pricing Highlights, a private university costs about $37,650, while studying in public four-year out-of-state university costs around $27,020 (Ma et al., 2020).

 These figures are causing a lot of students and their families to question the value of a college degree, especially with federal and private student loans already totaling $1.6 trillion.
 However, based on return of investment alone, data shows that people with the highest educational attainments earn more than triple compared to individuals who have the lowest levels of education (Torpey, 2018).
 When it comes to employment, Bureau of Labor Statistics data shows that college education and job security also have a direct correlation.
 The unemployment rate among people who have a doctoral degree was at 1.5% compared to 6.5% for people who have less than a high school diploma in 2017 (Torpey, 2018).

 As evident from the BLS data, educational attainment has a considerable impact on one’s earnings.
 In terms of economic benefits, obtaining a post-secondary credential is almost always an investment that pays off.
 There are more studies that support this assertion.